10. The Bust-Out.

 “You went to school?
 You?”

 “I received the schoolboy grounding, reading, writing.
 Figures.
 A touch of Latin.
 A good deal of history.
 But I am largely self-educated.
-It was a village school, the instruction not tip-top.
+It was a village school, not tip-top.
 Even with the best, at some point you outrun your schoolmaster, or no progress would be made in any field.”

 “Oh!
 You must sit in on lessons with me.”